secondary-smiles/hair/README.md

 ```

 ## Contributing
 Contributions are always welcome (though I suspect I will be the only one working on this project :P).
 Feel free to open an issue or even create a pull request on github.
-(Please make sure it compiles before you submit a PR).

 ## TODO
 - [X] Add `-` commands to cli (like `-v` for version)